 Below are the skill needed for reinforcement learning:

 - Able to Apply Machine Learning Libraries and Algorithms

 3. Machine Learning Programming Languages

-- Though there are other languages as well where Machine Learning models can be designed such as Java, C/C++ but Python and R are the most favored languages used.
+- Though there are other languages as well where Machine Learning models can be designed, such as Java, C/C++ but Python and R are the most favoured languages used.

 In this article, we started with a brief introduction about reinforcement learning, and then we deep-dived into the working of RL and various factors that are involved in the working of RL models.
-Then we had put some real-world examples to understand even better about the topic.
-By the end of this article, one should have a good understanding of the working of reinforcement learning.
+Then we had put some real-world examples to understand them even better about the topic.
+Thus, by the end of this article, one should understand the working of reinforcement learning.